 - Therefore a person cannot be guilty of committing a crime against themselves

 Drug-taking harms no one – including the drug-taker himself.
 By definition the drug-taker benefits from the drugs, or else he would not choose to use.
 This may also seem absurd, and to defend why this is so will require another blog post, but it is based on the notion of Praxeology, a refinement of the “self interest” doctrine in economics.
 A man doesn’t make a choice to do something unless it will benefit (by either increasing his happiness/joy, or mitigating his pain/discomfort).
-This too was an obvious fact in olden days before The Apparatus grew its mind-rotting campaign.

 I won’t go into great detail about the various arguments for or against anti-drug laws and their efficacy – that has been done elsewhere.
 And its really irrelevant to my point.